 Here’s the common scenario, you’re feeling tired, stressed, worried, frustrated, bored or restless so you look for something to relieve it.
-Chocolate, sweets, TV shows, wine, beer, sex, porn, social media etc. Whatever that form of release comes in, it provides you with a burst of excitement, numbness and pleasure but afterwards you crash back into feeling tired, stressed, worried, frustrated, bored or restless.
+Chocolate, sweets, TV shows, wine, beer, sex, porn, social media, procrastination, overthinking etc. Whatever that form of release comes in, it provides you with a burst of excitement, numbness and pleasure but afterwards you crash back into feeling tired, stressed, worried, frustrated, bored or restless.
 In addition you now have the guilt to deal with.

 That act of instant gratification repeated over time is forming neural pathways in your brain.
 The behaviour becomes so automatic that you sometimes act on impulse without even questioning the implications first.
 I won’t go into the neuroscience of it all by writing about the brain’s chemical messengers like dopamine.
 That is a nice to know.
 What you need to know is this, those neural pathways can be replaced.
 Your unwanted pattern of behaviour can be eliminated if you’re willing.
 Are you willing?
 Really?